sai-ydev/mighty_iot/index.md

 # Hello World - Embedded Style!

 In the world of embedded devices, a hello world example is blinking an LED.
+According to the [schematic](/docs/esp32_schematic.pdf), a blue LED is connected to the GPIO pin 2.
+Let's get started:

+1. The first step is to import the <em>Pin</em> class from the machine module.
+This enables controlling the pins on the ESP32.
+        ```
+        >>> from machine import Pin
+        ```

 In order to test whether things are properly setup, let's perform a basic exercise of blinking an LED using the ESP8266.
 For this exercise, we will need the following items (provided in the kit):
 1. ESP8266 Development Board